hiivan/hiivan.github.io/_posts/2020-07-29-a-beginners-guide-to-note-taking-for-your-life.md

 > Without a little extra care to preserve these valuable resources, our precious knowledge remains siloed and scattered across dozens of different locations.

 Mind = Blown 🤯.
-This perpetual problem that has always bothered my mind (but could never find the words for it) was perfectly articulated by this excerpt.
+This excerpt perfectly articulated a perpetual problem that has been bothering my mind for ages, but one that I could never find the words for.

 The article then introduced a solution: [Building A Second Brain](https://www.buildingasecondbrain.com/).
 BASB is a methodology for "preserving your ideas, and turning them into reality".
 The article explains it like this: